My Biggest Pet Peeve

 And so I’m going to ask you now: What do I need to let go of?

 Love, you can sleep again.
+Insomnia is not who you are.
 I promise you this.

 The first step is to find your elephant and get up close and personal.
 Only then will you understand, and by understand I don’t mean just logically.
 I mean in the Kaboom sense.
 In that life changing “oh my god I get it” sense.